aka Zombie’s software eye logo.

 Playing around with some silly concepts like solving the famous/infamous?! … FizzBuzz interview problem without using conditional logic, I ended up getting distracted and writing a small article on optimization *shrugs*… bellow is link to in on Medium where I published it.

 Recently found some old source code from the early 90’s decide to compile it and take some screenshots for laughs.
 Enjoy the retro DOS experience and 320×200 graphics.

-This is the source code to an article set to publish in an upcoming issue of 2600 magazine.
+This is the source code to an article published in an issue of 2600 magazine.
 The article is intended as an introduction to computer viruses, overview of the general ideas involved, the mechanics / algorithms, history and importantly the ethics.